 All calls to service numbers (that’s any number beginning with 084, 087, 09 or 118) are now charged differently: There’s an access charge (set by the network provider) and a service charge (set by the company you’re calling).
 More on service chargesRead more »

-Today marks a significant change in the way you’re billed for calling numbers that begin with 084, 087, 09 or 118.
-These numbers, known as ‘service numbers’ are used by companies to offer services of all types.
-Some conference call providers for example, use an 08 dial in number (although we don’t do that because we want you to be able to make conference calls for free!).
-If you’re not up to date, read on to find out how the changes to call charges will affect you and your phone bill.Read more »
+On 1st July 2015 there was a significant change to the way you’re billed for calling numbers that begin with 084, 087, 09 or 118.
+These numbers, known as ‘service numbers‘ are used by companies of all types.
+Some conference call providers for example, use an 084 or 087 dial in number (although we certainly don’t – because we want you to be able to make conference calls for free!)

 In today’s money-driven environment, you might not believe that there’s a service which allows you to make conference calls from your mobile phone without having a charge appear on your monthly bill.
 But WHYPAY? is a service that can offer just that – free conference calls that are included in the minutes package you get with your mobile network.Read more »